On Algebraic Abstractions for Concurrent Separation Logics: PCM Abstractions Formally

 The law (1) restricts the \seprel $R$ to defined elements only, as only a defined element should represent the state of a thread.
 Law (2) says that $R$ strengthens the \separating relation of the underlying PCM.
 Law (3) says that empty state is a valid state for any two threads, and law (4) says that the order in which threads appear in the relation is irrelevant.

-The associativity law (5) says that we can transfer the ownership of state $y$ from the left thread (call it $\theta$) related by $R$ to the right thread.
-The transfer is possible if $\genrel{x}{y}$, i.e., if $\theta$ can be seen as a parent of two other threads with states $x$ and $y$ respectively.
-Associativity thus says that we can reassociate one of the children of $\theta$ and attach it to the third thread with state $z$.
-Intuitively, this should always be possible since the ordering and grouping of the threads in a thread pool is irrelevant.
-Notice that from $x~R~y$ and $(x \join y)~R~z$, by symmetry of $R$ and commutativity of $\join$, we get $y~R~x$ and $(y \join x)~R~z$, which by associativity implies $y~R~(x \join z)$ and $x~R~z$ as well.
-Thus, it's convenient to introduce the following notation for the antecedent of the associativity law:
+The associativity law (5) describes when we can transfer ownership of state between two threads.
+Let's assume that we have two concurrent threads $\theta_1$ and $\theta_2$.
+Correspondingly, their states are related by $R$.
+Let $z$ be the state of $\theta_2$, and let $\theta_1$ be a parent of two other concurrent threads with states $x$ and $y$, respectively.
+Thus $x~R~y$ and $(x \join y)~R~z$.
+The law says that we can transfer $y$ from $\theta_1$ to $\theta_2$, which essentially corresponds to re-associating the child of $\theta_1$ owning $y$ to $\theta_2$.
+Intuitively, this is possible because the ordering and grouping of the threads in a thread pool is irrelevant.